What kind of houses did people live in?

-By the New Stone Age, or the Neolithic, some people had started building houses for themselves (although a lot of other people continued to live in caves or tents).
-People began the Neolithic at different times in different places, so that people began to build houses in Egypt and West Asia probably about 10,000 BC, and in Greece about 6000 BC, while they didn't start to build houses in England until about 3000 BC.
+By the New Stone Age, or the Neolithic, some people had started building houses for themselves (although a lot of other people continued to live in caves).
+People began the Neolithic at different times in different places, so that people began to build houses in Sudan and Egypt and West Asia probably about 10,000 BC, and in Greece about 6000 BC, while they didn't start to build houses in England until about 3000 BC.

-The type of house they built also depended a lot on where you lived.
+The type of house people built depended a lot on where you lived.
 In northern Europe, and in northern China, where it was cold in the winter, people mostly built what we call "hearth houses," which were huts with one square or round room, and a fire on a stone hearth in the middle, with the smoke going out through the thatched or shingled roof, which slanted so the rain and snow would run off.
-Often the animals were kept right in the room with the people, for warmth.
+Often people kept animals right in the room with the people, for warmth.
 Sometimes the huts were bigger, and had two rooms, one for the people and the other for the animals. (though some of the animals, like dogs and cats, probably slept with the people, and some of the people, like slaves, probably slept with the animals).
-Chimneys were not yet invented.

 Many people lived in houses just like one of these all the way through the medieval period.
 But by about 3000 BC some people in the Eastern Mediterranean and West Asia were richer than others, and began to build better houses to show it.
 In Ur and Uruk, there are palaces for the kings: these are mostly bigger versions of courtyard houses, with many courtyards and rooms all around each courtyard.
 In Greece, people began to build "megaron" houses, with one or two rooms and pillars in front making a porch; sometimes in back too.
 These bigger houses also have nice brick floors, and built-in benches and cupboards, and painted walls, and tiled roofs.
 But not very many people had them.
 Most people still lived in the same old kinds of houses.